MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developer-guide-for-creating-service-metadata.md

     :::image type="content" source="images/mbae-sxs81-serviceinfostep.png" alt-text="Screenshot of the Service Info step in the Service Metadata Wizard.":::

 4. On the **Hardware info** page, select the information that should be used to identify your experience.
 Once a check box is selected, you can add the appropriate network ranges.
-The ID generated should exist in the Windows APN database so the right subscriber is identified.
-For more information about the APN database, see [COSA database submission](planning-your-desktop-cosa-database-submission.md).
+The ID generated should exist in the Windows COSA database so the right subscriber is identified.
+For more information about the COSA database, see [COSA database submission](planning-your-desktop-cosa-database-submission.md).

     - If you are a GSM Provider that uses the International Mobile Subscriber Identity (IMSI), select the **IMSI** check box under the **GSM** heading.
 In the **Provider ID** box, enter the GSM service provider ID.
 Under the **IMSI/ICCID Ranges** heading, enter the range, and then click **Add**.